When your WD My Passport Ultra hard drive or external hard drive is not showing up, you can neither access nor use the drive on your computer.

 Step 2.
 In Disk Management, locate and check the state of your WD external hard drive.

-Applies to: Fix WD passport external hard drive not showing up error due to drive letter confliction.
+Applies to: Fix WD passport external hard drive not showing up due to the drive letter confliction.

 If your WD displays as "New Volume" with no drive letter in Disk Management, it won't show up in File Explorer.
 Don't worry.